Bulletin Announcement: DuBois

 Use this in your 08/03/2025 bulletin

-In today’s gospel Jesus teaches us: “One’s life does not consist of possessions.”
-We spend so much time working to obtain more stuff; we don’t have time for the people in our lives.
+In today's gospel, Jesus teaches us: “One's life does not consist of possessions.”
+We spend so much time working to acquire more things that we neglect the people in our lives.
 What is enough?
-Are the words of Jesus, “You fool”, meant for us?
+Are Jesus' words, “You fool,” meant for us?

 A Family Perspective 8-10-2025